Particle-level transformers for 95 GeV Higgs boson searches at future $e^+e^-$ Higgs factories: Introduction

 \section{Introduction}

 The discovery of the Higgs boson at the LHC in 2012 \cite{CMS:2012qbp, ATLAS:2012yve} completed the last missing piece of the Standard Model (SM) puzzle.
-However, several unresolved questions continue to cast shadows over the SM, among which the origin of the baryon asymmetry of the Universe remains one of the most compelling \cite{Kajantie:1995kf, Farrar:1993sp, Gavela:1993ts}.
-According to the Sakharov conditions \cite{Sakharov:1967dj}, three criteria must be fulfilled to generate the observed matter–antimatter asymmetry: (i) baryon number violation, (ii) sufficient $C$ and $CP$ violation, and (iii) a departure from thermal equilibrium.
-In the SM, the $C$ and $CP$ violation is too weak, and the electroweak phase transition (EWPT) associated with the 125~GeV Higgs boson is merely a smooth crossover rather than a strong first-order transition \cite{Huet:1994jb, Rummukainen:1998nu}.
-These shortcomings strongly indicate that new physics beyond the SM is required to account for the baryon asymmetry.
+However, several unresolved questions continue to cast shadows over the SM, among which the origin of the baryon asymmetry of the universe remains one of the most compelling \cite{Kajantie:1995kf, Farrar:1993sp, Gavela:1993ts}.
+According to the Sakharov conditions \cite{Sakharov:1967dj}, three criteria must be fulfilled to generate the observed matter–antimatter asymmetry: (i) baryon number violation, (ii) sufficient C and CP violation, and (iii) departure from thermal equilibrium.
+In the SM, the C and CP violations are too weak, and the electroweak phase transition (EWPT) associated with the 125~GeV Higgs boson is merely a smooth crossover rather than a strong first-order transition \cite{Huet:1994jb, Rummukainen:1998nu}.
+These shortcomings strongly suggest that new physics beyond the SM is required to account for the baryon asymmetry.
 A minimal yet well-motivated approach is to extend the Higgs sector by introducing additional scalar fields.
-Such extensions can naturally provide new sources of $C$ and $CP$ violation and can also induce a strong first-order EWPT, thereby realizing the necessary out-of-equilibrium conditions \cite{Anisha:2022hgv}.
+Such extensions can naturally provide new sources of C and CP violation and can also induce a strong first-order EWPT, thereby realizing the necessary out-of-equilibrium conditions \cite{Anisha:2022hgv}.